UsabilityEngineering/Sound-Space/README.md

 - One can see the artboards we created [here](./design/SoundSpace%20Wireframes%20.pdf) or in a link in our [User centered design artifacts](https://github.com/UsabilityEngineering/Sound-Space#user-centered-design-artifacts) section.
 - One can also see the simple prototype we create with those artboards [here](https://xd.adobe.com/view/3312afb3-c8a2-4068-8f52-79965d5bff20-6641/?fullscreen&hints=off). or in the [User centered design artifacts](https://github.com/UsabilityEngineering/Sound-Space#user-centered-design-artifacts) section.

-We also recieved some feedback from our prototype during one of our in-class labs.
-We recieved feedback based on [Nielson's 10 Usability Heuristics](https://www.nngroup.com/articles/ten-usability-heuristics/).
-We recieved generally good feedback from those who evaluated our prototype with some of the following notes:
-- Our weakest heuristic was "Help and Documentation" because there was no way for a user to get help if they got confused.
-- A heuristic to work on was "Aesthetic and Minimalist Design."
-The feedback we recieved in this area is that the design of our layout was busy in some areas.
-- The rest of the heuristics we did fairly well on based on the feedback we recieved in the lab.

 Based on our data collected from our research, we established three main insights to structure our wireframe design.
 We focused our design efforts on incorporating design features that accommodate passive use, promote sharing and discovery between users, and promote engagement among artists and consumers.

 Based on these insights, wireframes completed for this deliverable included included four main pages